 Drive to the White Dunes, a 13 km/eight mi kite surfing site, commonly called the paradise of kite surfing.
 Dakhla is one of the world’s best kite spots.
 Whether a beginner or an experienced kite surfer, you can try your hand at this unique sport.
-Enjoy your time here on the beach with safety boat and guide included.
-Afterwards, embark on your 4×4 vehicle drive back through the desert with a stop at the thermal Asna.
+Enjoy your time here on the beach with a safety boat and guide included.
+Afterward, embark on your 4×4 vehicle drive back through the desert with a stop at the thermal Asna.
 The water temperature is around 38°C. Situated on a long peninsula with the Atlantic on one side for wave riding and a huge lagoon on the other with flat, shallow water, there is something for everyone within easy reach.
 La Crique Hotel – Sea View Bungalow (B)

 Day 14: Dakhla

 This morning you take a trip by boat to enjoy the magical Dragon Island for two hours, this excursion requires shoes as the island is completely unspoiled and full of shells.
 This afternoon, you relax and enjoy a spa treatment or continue on your discovery of the area.
 One favorite activity here is surfing as there are several good surf spots here with the main areas being La Sarga, Point d’Or, Arish and Foumbouir.
 Take some time to discover the wildlife in the region that is home to a diversity of marine animals, birds, reptiles and mammals, with some that are rare or threatened species.
-UNESCO has supported a project to create Dakhla National Park in order to preserve the natural biodiversity.
+UNESCO has supported a project to create Dakhla National Park in order to preserve natural biodiversity.
 All year round, you see dolphins or even orcas swimming in Dakhla Lagoon.
 Frequently seen are flocks of flamingos that gather in the lagoon, which are the most representative birds of Dakhla region.
 Take a boat to visit an oyster farm to taste seafood fresh from the peninsula shore of Dakhla.
-Enjoy a lunch.
+Enjoy lunch.
 La Crique Hotel – Sea View Bungalow (B)